 - Support in developing courses with a community-engaged component

-- Support in developing courses with an Academic Service-Learning designation
+- Support in developing courses with a Community-Based Learning designation

 - Community-Based Learning Research Scholar